-Due to a lack of, or the presence of only small retention areas, flood protection in the Alps would be especially severely affected by changing precipitation patterns (BMU no date).
+Due to a lack of, or the presence of only small retention areas, flood protection in the Alps would be especially severely affected by changing precipitation patterns (BMU, no year given).
 Furthermore, changes in snow accumulation here could result in very serious changes in winter high water conditions.
-It can also be assumed that an increase in strong precipitation in the winter (as rain rather than snow), in addition to flooding, could also have other serious consequences such as mud flows (StMUV BY 2016).
+It can also be assumed that an increase in heavy precipitation in the winter (as rain rather than snow), in addition to flooding, could also have other serious consequences such as mud flows (StMUV BY 2016).

-5.1.2 Potential impacts relating to high groundwater levels
+5.1.2 Concerns relating to high groundwater levels

 Temporally constrained but substantially elevated groundwater levels, caused by rising river conditions, for example, can result in significant damage.
 Flooding by groundwater can occur in areas with shallow water tables such as floodplains, former floodplains and depressions in the land surface.
-On the one hand, this could occur as an actual emergence of groundwater at the surface, but, on the other, it could accumulate as precipitation that cannot be effectively absorbed because of the shallow water table (MUKE BW 2013).
+This could occur as an actual emergence of groundwater at the surface or it could accumulate as precipitation that cannot be effectively absorbed because of the shallow water table (MUKE BW 2013).
 Climate change, through altered precipitation patterns (particularly increases in winter precipitation) as well as changes in the evaporation regime, can thus have an influence on protection against high groundwater levels.